jeffreycwitt/pl339/docs/10-beyond-the-book.md

 Or better, in the spirit of a "latent ambiguity", is there a way in which the book technology necessitates this kind of reading, so that we have never been forced to explicitly identify it as a value in need of protecting?

 {:.rquestion}
-If so, is this a valuable kind of reading, to what extent is it or can it be threatened by technological shifts, and to what extent should we protect?
+If so, is this a valuable kind of reading?
+To what extent is it or can it be threatened by technological shifts, and to what extent should we protect?
 At all costs?
 What counter forces should be weighed against it?
 Are there other potential values to be achieved by allow this mode of reading to be reduced or threatened?
 </div>

 ## Reading Before Print

 It might be helpful for us to remind ourselves about reading before the modern era.

 Obviously some people read, but as we have previously discussed, the notion of silent reason was practically unknown.
 The goal of reading for much of literate history was to read aloud so that others could hear it.